iNightfaller/Speed-Guides-Live/README.md

 Support my developments: https://www.patreon.com/iNightGaming

 If you like the app, or have some suggestions, send me a shout-out on my Twitter: https://twitter.com/inightfaller

+## Additions by Phantom5800

+- Notes are now markdown formatted
+- Images are supported (currently needs a full path and does not support resizing in markdown)